hafizhmh/k8s-secrets-collision-demo/README.md

           emptyDir: {}
 ```

-Beside the two `Secrets` as volumes, will use additional volume to write the rendered
+Beside the two `Secrets` as volumes, we will use additional volume to write the rendered
 secret.
 Note that a volume from a `Secret` is read-only, so we can not use it to write
 files.